 Logging the mineralogy in blast hole chips improves objectivity and consistency in bench mapping.
 Interpolation between holes establishes whether continuity of alteration related to mineralisation/grade is present.

-Hyperspectral logging of alteration mineralogy related to mineralisation in drill core provides further control on the distribution of grade in resource modelling and an additional layer of evidence and confidence to support resource estimation.
+Hyperspectral drill core logging of alteration mineralogy related to mineralisation provides soft boundaries on the distribution of grade in resource modelling and an additional layer of evidence and confidence to support resource estimation.
 Hyperspectral logging can highlight continuity and the degree of connectivity between drill holes as well indicate potential extensions of mineralisation into areas yet to be drilled.

 MINE PLANNING & DEVELOPMENT